Great example above of a Tropo Ducting

 Sporadic-E

-one day and absolutely nothing the next day despite weather and Solar
+one day and absolutely nothing the next day despite Solar

 conditions appearing unchanged.